Newton Park and Conservation Lands

 (a longer walk that includes this park)

-ADMINISTERED BY: Conservation Commission
+OFFICIAL WEBSITE: Conservation Commission

 One of the last large, privately owned pieces of open space in Newton, Kesseler Woods was threatened with development in 2003.
 At the urging of the Newton Conservators and other open space advocates, the City of Newton was successful in protecting a majority of this property through an innovative partnership with a private developer, Cornerstone Corporation.